LittleBigCJ/Udder/README.md

 # Udder

-This is an for on demand milk
+This is an app for on demand milk